rbaral/DataAnalysis/README.md

 # DataAnalysis
-a collection of sample data analysis
+this repository contains a collection of sample data analysis.